 - Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Finding high quality and well-priced accommodation in Madrid can be relatively difficult.
-Central Madrid has continued to attract investors and expats alike.
-After a dip thanks to the recession, prices are going up again and are on the same level or higher than before the crisis.
-Furthermore, there is a lack of refurbished, spacious and well-located accommodation, which means the consequent high demand and low supply leads to increased rental rates.
+In recent years, property prices in Madrid have sky-rocketed.
+In fact, the city now has the most expensive rental and purchase prices in the country.
+There is a lack of refurbished, spacious and well-located accommodation in the city, which means the consequent high demand and low supply leads to constantly increasing rates.

 Types of accommodation in Madrid

 The type of accommodation in Madrid that is typically occupied by expats is an apartment with a small balcony.
 Usually, the more modern an apartment, the smaller the living space.
-Demand and thus the price tags for these newer entities do, however, remain high.
+Demand and therefore price tags for these newer entities do, however, remain high.

 In general, apartments that are 10 years of age or older will be of lower quality than those of a similar age found in other capital cities in Western Europe.